How To Clean A Haze Machine

 Poor fog output over time can be an indication that a haze machine is in need of cleaning.
 A haze machine that has accumulated haze fluid residues can prevent the production of quality fog which is essential for creating the desired atmospheric effect.

-See also How Hot Does A Fog Machine Get?
+See also Why Does My Fog Machine Keep Turning Off

 3. Prolongs the Life of Your Haze Machine